 C++ has threading and shared access to variables which have the vulnerabilities described in ISO/IEC TR 24772-1:2019 clause 6.61.1.
 C++ provides features such as atomic (type template) that guarantee the internal consistency of the data and to prevent corruption of data due to potentially interleaved updates to data elements.

+What about concurrent data access between tasks?

+Programmers should be aware that conversions or manipulations of data items are not always atomic, such as the conversion of an object as part of a computation

 Need the C++ definition of atomic (indivisible access and memory ordering)